 Finally, the last important thing to note her is that the standard deviation of this bell curve is 15.
 That’s because each section goes up in 15-point increments.

 Is there more to know about bell curves?
 Sure there is.
 But for the purposes of looking at ACT standard deviation, we have what we need to move forward!

 ACT Standard Deviation

-Now imagine the same curve with the same percentages.
-The numbers at the bottom have changed.
-The middle number is 21 and the standard deviation is roughly 4.7.
+Now, imagine the same curve with the same percentages.
+One big difference: the numbers at the bottom have changed.
+The middle number is 20.8 and the standard deviation is roughly 4.7.

 With those two little changes, we now have a bell curve that shows the distribution of ACT scores.